odradev/odradev.github.io/docusaurus/blog/2023-02-15-odra-cosmos.md

 ```

 ## Show me your transaction
 I get it, you don't want to do it all by yourself.
-Let me proof you it worked by showing one of my transactions.
+Let me prove to you it worked by showing one of my transactions.

 ```bash
 junod q tx 4E500E27FAB3C38CF15066C3246F67AC8A73DE9948B762561EFE665F38B40923 --node https://rpc.uni.juno.deuslabs.fi:443 --chain-id uni-6